Beverlee McKinsey: Alexandra Spaulding

 In addition to her issues with storytelling, which she said would not have motivated her to leave if her working environment had been happier, McKinsey noted that acting had simply stopped being fun for her.
 "The hours just made me crazy.
 They were too long," she explained.

-Personal life and death
+Personal life

 She was married three times, and had one son, Scott McKinsey from her marriage to Mark McKinsey.
 Her son is a director on the soap opera General Hospital (on which she briefly appeared in 1994).